Sex Therapy

 Sex-Therapy does not involve or facilitate physical touch as part of any treatment approach or intervention.
 It is a virtual, talk-based intervention which commonly draws upon therapeutic approaches such as Cognitive Behavioural Therapy and Education strategies.

-Samantha will not ask to see demonstration or examples of the problem being experienced and there will be no touch involved.
+Samantha will not ask to you to show or practically demonstrate the problem being experienced and there will be no physical touch involved.

 For additional information, check our FAQ page for questions regarding Sex Therapy sessions or make an enquiry below to see if this service could be right for you.